UFC Betting Guide For USA Players In 2023

 Top Rated US Online Sportsbooks To Bet On UFC Fights In 2023

-Is Betting On UFC Fights Legal In The United States?
+Is Betting On UFC Fights Legal In The United States As Of 2023?

 There are no US federal laws that prohibit placing bets on UFC fights, or any MMA events, via offshore sportsbooks that are operating legally outside of the United States.
 In addition, only the state of Washington has outlawed online gambling, regardless of the source.

 With the repeal of PASPA in 2018, domestic sports betting has expanded across the US, providing additional state-regulated sportsbooks options for Americans seeking legally sanctioned options for betting on MMA fights.